 “There are some around here who are online shopping during the workday.”

 Nobody likes a snitch or a rat.
-Don’t bring your co-workers down by saying things like this.
+Don’t bring your co-workers down by saying this is one of The 10 Things You Should Never Say to Your Boss.
 Focus on being fabulous at what you do.
 If you notice what other people do at work trust that your boss knows what’s going on, too.
 Don’t point out what everyone else is doing wrong, but make sure you show what you are doing right.

 “Well, I emailed you before about _____.”